 This is Volume I of The Canonical Book of the Buddha's Lengthy Discourses, a collection of 30 longer sutras of historical importance in the development of Buddhism.
 In three volumes.
 Volume II is now available; Volume III is forthcoming.

-This text presents important early teachings of the Buddha, namely “the fourfold Āgamas that constitute the Sutra-piṭaka of the Hinayana orthodoxy preserved throughout the medieval period as part of the Mahayana Tripiṭaka corpus through the Chinese versions since the fifth century C.E” (Translator's Introduction).
+This text presents important early teachings of the Buddha, namely the fourfold Āgamas that constitute the Sutra-piṭaka of traditional Buddhism—as preserved throughout the medieval period as part of the Mahayana Tripiṭaka corpus through the Chinese versions since the fifth century C.E. (paraphrased from the Translator's Introduction).

 This is the first in a series of volumes translating The Canonical Book of the Buddha’s Lengthy Discourses.
 Volume I contains sutras 1–10 (of 30).
 Volume II contains ten more (sutras 11-20).
-Translations of the remaining sutras (sutras 21-30) will be published in Volume III (forthcoming).
+Volume III concludes with the remaining sutras 21-30.

 The Canonical Book of the Buddha’s Lengthy Discourses